Celebrating Caribbean-American heritage: These 10 sites showcase the Caribbean’s best, from rum to its vast culture

 Stories to read right now: Where Should I Go In The Caribbean?, The Gift of Rum, and Step Back In Time With the Callwood Rum Distillery In The BVI

-The Repeating Islands blog is “a site for information and commentary on Caribbean culture, literature, and the arts” that is written and operated by two academic women exploring Caribbean literature and the cultural connections between the various Caribbean peoples.
+The Repeating Islands blog is “a site for information and commentary on Caribbean culture, literature, and the arts.”
+It’s written and operated by two academic women exploring Caribbean literature and the cultural connections between the various Caribbean peoples.

 These researchers share their analysis on the cultural and economic impacts of the region’s art and literature, from the perspective of two native Puerto Ricans.